cgossain/MFTCloudKitSyncManager/README.md

 ## License

-GSSCloudKitSyncManager is available under the MIT license.
+MFTCloudKitSyncManager is available under the MIT license.
 See the LICENSE file for more info.